Patchier/Tend-to-your-Frontier/README.md

 - MoreMojave - This mod is brand new to me, and adds a lot of new locations and enemies to the game.
 Be careful when exploring the more remote regions...

 - Functional Post Game Ending - This mod allows you to continue after the game has ended, and actually SEE your choices reflected in the world.

-- Ludark's Alternative QuickStart for The Frontier - An alternative to the normal QuickStart for the Frontier.
-BE SURE TO DISABLE THIS IF DOING A LEGION PLAYTHROUGH!